aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/keyless_account.md

 <code>override_aud_vals: vector&lt;string::String&gt;</code>
 </dt>
 <dd>
- An override <code>aud</code> for the identity of a recovery service, which will help users recover their keyless accounts associated with dapps or wallets that have disappeared.
- IMPORTANT: This recovery service **cannot** on its own take over user accounts; a user must first sign in via OAuth in the recovery service in order to allow it to rotate any of that user's keyless accounts.
+ An override <code>aud</code> for the identity of a recovery service, which will help users recover their keyless accounts<br/> associated with dapps or wallets that have disappeared.<br/> IMPORTANT: This recovery service &#42;&#42;cannot&#42;&#42; on its own take over user accounts; a user must first sign in<br/> via OAuth in the recovery service in order to allow it to rotate any of that user&apos;s keyless accounts.
 </dd>
 <dt>
 <code>max_signatures_per_txn: u16</code>